- JOIN NFCAR

 ETHICS & ARBITRATION

-The Northern Fairfield County Association of REALTORS®, Professional Standards Committee offers its members and their clients a vehicle to economically expedite ethics complaints and arbitration requests without going to court.
+The REALTOR® organization offers its members and their clients a vehicle to economically expedite ethics complaints and/or arbitration requests without going to court.
+Plus, the organization offers options such as an Ombuds program and Mediation.

-Ethics complaints brought before a local association give those parties involved an opportunity to be educated about the Code, and REALTORS® are judged by their peers as opposed to others who may be far less familiar with the practices and customs of the real estate industry.
+Ethics complaints brought before the REALTOR® organization give those parties involved an opportunity to be educated about the Code, and REALTORS® are judged by their peers as opposed to others who may be far less familiar with the practices and customs of the real estate industry.

-Arbitration of business disputes with other REALTORS® is a valuable service provided by the REALTOR® association, ensuring that the conflict will be dealt with by peers who have a better understanding of the real estate business than most other adjudicators.
+Arbitration of business disputes with other REALTORS® is a valuable service provided by the REALTOR® organization, ensuring that the conflict will be dealt with by peers who have a better understanding of the real estate business than most other adjudicators.
 The Code of Ethics requires that REALTORS® file a request for arbitration before they litigate.
+Call 860-566-8665 or email firstname.lastname@example.org to file an ethics complaint.

 What states have reciprocity with Connecticut?